Dronakurl/gpxfun/README.md

 - data augmentation
 - generate random test data
 - include fitbit data

 ### Analyzers
 - tree models
 - classification models
 - SVC-algorithm, infer insights on features by probing predictions

 ### GUI
-- GUI: Accordion GUI for the workflow on the left panel
+- Accordion GUI for the workflow on the left panel
-- GUI: Show single paths in a map when clicking on individual data
+- Show single paths in a map when clicking on individual data
-- GUI: Better coloring for Start and end
+- Better coloring for Start and end
-- GUI: Label Start/End clusters by getting addresses
+- Label Start/End clusters by getting addresses
-- GUI: get average path for each cluster
+- get average path for each cluster